Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 - Coding or logic games

 This type of screen time has a much smaller negative impact and can be genuinely educational.
 Research from the Joan Ganz Cooney Center shows that well-designed educational apps can be as effective as one-on-one tutoring for foundational academic skills.
+That finding surprised me when I first came across it — but it makes sense when you think about it.

 The Practical Implication